The mass-richness relation of optically-selected clusters from weak gravitational lensing and abundance with Subaru HSC first-year data: Discussion

 \subsubsection{Different photometric redshift catalogs or different photometric redshift cuts}

 We use the photometric catalog \texttt{MLZ} and the photometric redshift cuts of {\it Pcut} with $\Delta z=0.1$ for the fiducial analysis in Section~\ref{sec:results}.
 We check the robustness of our results by using different photometric redshift catalogs (see Section~\ref{sec:data:photoz}) or different photometric redshift cuts (see Section~\ref{sec:measurements:lens}) for the lensing measurements.
-Here we assume the {\it Planck} cosmological parameters for this test and we use the same model parameters and the priors as shown in Table~\ref{tab:fidparams}.
+Here we assume the {\it Planck} cosmological parameters for this test, using the same model parameters and priors as shown in Table~\ref{tab:fidparams}.
 We repeat the same procedure for the lensing measurements and lensing covariance calculation for different photometric redshift catalogs or cuts to constrain the model parameters by jointly fitting to the lensing and abundance measurements.

 In Figure~\ref{fig:different_photozcodescuts}, we show the median and the 16th and 84th percentiles of the mean relation $\langle M|N \rangle$ for each redshift bin with respect to the median from the fiducial result of \texttt{MLZ} and the {\it Pcut} method with $\Delta z=0.1$.
-The top panels in Figure~\ref{fig:different_photozcodescuts} show the results with the different photometric redshift catalogs, but with the same photometric redshift cuts of the {\it Pcut} method with $\Delta z=0.1$.
-We show that the mean relation of mass $\langle M|N \rangle$ is consistent between the difference photometric redshift catalogs for all of the redshift bins.
-On the other hand, the lower panels in Figure~\ref{fig:different_photozcodescuts} show the results with the different photometric redshift cuts, but with the same photometric redshift catalog \texttt{MLZ}, showing that the results are consistent with each other given the error bars for all of the redshift bins.
+The top panels in Figure~\ref{fig:different_photozcodescuts} show the results with different photometric redshift catalogs, but with the same photometric redshift cuts of the {\it Pcut} method with $\Delta z=0.1$.
+We show that the mean relation $\langle M|N \rangle$ is consistent between the difference photometric redshift catalogs for all redshift bins.
+The lower panels in Figure~\ref{fig:different_photozcodescuts} show the results with different photometric redshift cuts, but with the same photometric redshift catalog \texttt{MLZ}, showing that the results are consistent with each other given the error bars for all of the redshift bins.
 This is partly due to our conservative choice of the radial range from $0.5 h^{-1} {\rm Mpc}$ in comoving coordinates for the lensing measurements to avoid possible dilution effects on the lensing measurement based on \cite{Medezinskietal2018b}.
-These results show the robustness of our result on the photo-$z$ differences.
+These results show the robustness of our result to photo-$z$ differences.